ScobraCK/Artificial-Angel-Bot/README.md

 The bot is not yet ready to be fully deployed in servers and I still need to figure out how I should host it.

 To be used with https://github.com/ScobraCK/MementoMori-data Currently is dependent on being in the same folder as the data.
+Will also need to clean up the files into folders.

 # Current features
 - /idlist: Shows character ids